icook3/Group40_Capstone/README.md

 				- `index.js` — Contains various utilities for handling different kinds of elements
 				- `Tree.js` — Handles trees along the side of the track
-			- `ObjectField.js` — Handles creating a set of objects at different locations 'policy' — Contains the config and policies for banding 'BandPolicy.md' — Contains policies for banding 'SceneryPolicy.js' — Handles turning the config file into a policy
+			- `ObjectField.js` — Handles creating a set of objects at different locations — `policy` — Contains the config and policies for banding — `BandPolicy.md` — Contains policies for banding — `SceneryPolicy.js` — Handles turning the config file into a policy
 		- `index.js` — Sets up and updates the A-Frame 3D world.
-    - `avatarMovement.js` — Sets up A-Frame 3D avatar.
+    - `avatarCreator.js` — Sets up A-Frame 3D avatar.
 	- `avatarMovement.js` — Updates A-Frame 3D avatar.
 	- `bluetooth.js` — Handles Bluetooth device connection and data polling.
 	- `constants.js` — Stores important constants for the program execution